kkreuning/rabo.dev/docs/developer-tools/webhooks/advanced-topics/legacy-webhooks.md

 :::

-In a previous life Rabo Smart Pay used a different mechanism of informing merchants, to so called PING-PULL model.
+In a previous life Rabo Smart Pay used a different mechanism of informing merchants, the so called PING-PULL model.

 A merchant would provide a webhook URL through the Dashboard, Omnikassa (as Rabo Smart Pay was known back then) would send "pings" whenever an Order reached an end-status, and the merchant would then "pull" the events by calling a Rabo